yhavinga/jupyter-tensorflow-pytorch-gpu/README.md

-# nvidia-pytorch-scipy-jupyter
+# jupyter-tensorflow-pytorch-gpu

-Docker images with Ubuntu, Cuda drivers, Pytorch with GPU support, Jupyter SciPy data science notebook, Tensorflow and several useful notebook and labextensions, as well as a PostgreSQL client.
+Docker images with Ubuntu, Cuda drivers, TensorFlow and Pytorch with GPU support, Jupyter data science notebook, and several useful notebook and labextensions.

 # These images are useful if: